mcgrew/dwrandomizer/README.md

 This application is a randomizer for Dragon Warrior 1 for NES.
-This randomizer will work on either PRG0 or PRG1 ROMs.
+This randomizer will work on either version of the ROM.

 ## The randomizer has the following features: